"Optional title"

 $\boldsymbol{\sigma} = \boldsymbol{\sigma^e} + \boldsymbol{\sigma^v}$

-Elastic strain component:
+Elastic component:

-$\boldsymbol{\sigma^e} = 2\cdot G\boldsymbol{\varepsilon_{dev}^e} + K\cdot \boldsymbol{\varepsilon_{vol}^e}\cdot \mathbf{I}$
+$\boldsymbol{\sigma^e} = 2\cdot G\cdot \boldsymbol{\varepsilon_{dev}^e} + K\cdot \boldsymbol{\varepsilon_{vol}^e}\cdot \mathbf{I}$

 $G$ is the shear modulus, $\boldsymbol{\varepsilon_{dev}^e}$ is the elastic deviatoric strain, $K$ is the bulk modulus (defined below) and $\boldsymbol{\varepsilon_{vol}^e}$ is the elastic volumetric strain.

-Viscous strain component:
+Viscous component:

 $\boldsymbol{\sigma^v} = c\cdot \boldsymbol{\dot\varepsilon}$